webrecorder/pywb/docs/manual/owb-to-pywb-deploy.rst

 The pywb `Deployment Examples <https://github.com/webrecorder/pywb/blob/docs/sample-deploy/>`_ include working examples of deploying pywb with Nginx, Apache and OutbackCDX in Docker using Docker Compose.

-The examples are availablee in the ``sample-deploy`` directory of the pywb repo.
+The examples are available in the ``sample-deploy`` directory of the pywb repo.
 The examples include:

  - ``docker-compose-outback.yaml`` -- Docker Compose config to start OutbackCDX and pywb, and ingest sample data into OutbackCDX
  - ``docker-compose-nginx.yaml`` -- Docker Compose config to launch pywb and latest Nginx, with pywb running on subdirectory ``/wayback`` and Nginx serving static files from pywb.
  - ``docker-compose-apache.yaml`` -- Docker Compose config to launch pywb and latest Apache, with pywb running on subdirectory ``/wayback`` and Apache serving static files from pywb.